 That being said, it's hard for many to argue with the value-level pricing of the Amazon Fire tablets.
 The Fire 7 is snappier than any $50 tablet has any right to be, and it's got the added value of supporting Alexa, for those who want access to Amazon's assistant at all times.
 I'd personally recommend people spend almost twice as much, though, as the Fire HD 8 has amazing endurance, the likes of which beats practically every tablet up and down the list.

 The best Android tablets you can buy today

-This is the Android tablet that fans have long deserved.
-A real iPad competitor, the Galaxy Tab A7 wins with its lower $229 price, $100 less than the iPad.
+This is the budget Android tablet that fans have long deserved.
+In the history of iPad alternatives, the Galaxy Tab A7 stands out with its lower $219 price, $100 less than the iPad.
 On top of that, it's got thinner bezels than the 10.2-inch iPad and crazy 13+ hour battery life — so you can enjoy more of what you're watching and reading for a lot longer time.
-And even at this price, Amazon gives you the facial recognition to unlock the device.
+And even at this price, you get facial recognition to unlock the device.

 Read our full Samsung Galaxy Tab A7 review.

-Read our full Samsung Galaxy Tab S6 Lite review.
+Read our full Lenovo Yoga Tab 13 review.

 The Amazon Fire HD 8 comes without some of the other basics you might expect when you hear "Android tablet."
 The Google Play store, along with many great podcast apps, is nowhere to be found.
 Yes, that means the YouTube and Gmail apps can't be used on this tablet, and you're pushed to access the web browser versions of these standard services, in Amazon's mostly-acceptable Silk web browser.